zhenhu9/Translation/README.md

 # Translation

-This repository will be focusing on translating Bash manual page and info page.
+This repository will be focusing on translating Linux manual page and info page.